SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Lambda functions
 ExtractSns - Converts the string coming from the Sns Topic "SnsSendToLambdaOhio" back into Json.
 It has as target destination TagCreatorId Lambda Function.
 TagCreatorId- creates tags with the creator ID and arn to track who did what.
 This is a highly valuable feature to help keep tracking resources and reduce the time consuming resource management.
+CloudWatch Rules - We create a rule to capture events in us-east-2 in sender account and in the receiver account also in us-east-2. also we have to add a permission to allow even buses to pass events in the organization and edit trust relationships.

 **How does it work?**
-We will pass a deployment event in us-east-2 in SenderAccount to lambda functions to create tags onto those resources deployed in us-east-1 in a ReceivingAccount.
+We will pass a deployment event in us-east-2 in SenderAccount to lambda functions in us-east-1 in a ReceiverAccount to create tags onto the resources newly deployed the ReceivingAccount.
 So, we have to create a pipeline to make this posible.
 We will deploy a pair of lambda functions; ExtractSns and TagCreatorId in the us-east-1 region in a designated account that we will be ReceiverAccount in our organization.
 The purpose is to centralize the control and tagging of resources being deployed in any member account of the organization.
 Also, we will use the Member Account which will be sending the creation event calls as SenderAccount to help you to follow this tutorial.
 When properly set our lambdas in the ReceiverAccount are fired when any AWS resource is deployed by SenderAccount either by using the console or the AWS SDK for Python (Boto3).
 The Process begins this way; a Vpc is deployed, then Cloudwatch captures and sends the event through Event Buses to a matching Event Bus in ReceiverAccount in the same region.
 From ReceiverAccount in us-east-2, Cloudwatch-Event Buses sends it to a Topic SNS named "SnsSendToLambdaOhio" (also in us-east-2) that sends a string with the event info to the ExtractSns function (that is in us-east-1).
 With this setting we allowteh call event to be passed from the Ohio to Virginia region within ReceiverAccount.
 Then we can repeat the same process for the other regions that apply.
 We need a intermedial"SnsSendToLambdaOhio" SNS topic to "ExtractSNS" Lambda Function  because Tagcreator only processes events in Json format and we must convert the string sent by Sns Topics need to be converted back into json format . the aforementioned "ExtractSNS" lambda passes the event to TagCreator lambda function to process the event and crate the tags .- say the call event is RunInstances and creating the tags with a Key/value is instructed by the code , in our case UserName = UserNamehere, then a newly Instance deployed in a sender account will have its UserName tags with the user name as value created automatically even though the pair of lambda functions are in a receiver account in another region.